ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 • comply with the Nagoya Protocol, where applicable,

-• include the logos of the University of Montpellier, France 2030, and the ExposUM Institute in all documents related to the implementation of the project,
+• include the logos of the University of Montpellier, France 2030, and the ExposUM Institute in all documents related to the project’s implementation,

 • submit tothe Institute a midterm report and another report no later than two months after the project’s completion (financial statement and summary report), which may be used in the University’s communications materials in accordance with the template provided in the notification letter,

-• take the necessary steps to obtain the required research authorizations and approvals in regulated sectors (genetically modified organisms, the use of animals for scientific purposes, health data, the use of genetic resources and the sharing of resulting benefits, bioethics, etc.).
+• carry out the procedures for obtaining the necessary research authorizations and approvals in regulated sectors (genetically modified organisms, the use of animals for scientific purposes, health data, the use of genetic resources and the sharing of resulting benefits, bioethics, etc.).

 Governance of the ExposUM Institute